Latin name Hedera

 producing oxygen and sequestering carbon dioxide as a healthy one.

 Volunteer ivy pullers are needed everywhere.
+Forests weakened by

-ground cover plant resulting in a
+ground cover plant, resulting in a

-is imperative to remove ivy from young trees and in the long run
+is imperative to remove ivy from young trees and

 benefit as well.
 Ivy will, if sufficiently well established prevent